 Any option available to the C-SPY driver you are using.

-Applicability Sent to cspybat (mandatory).
+For use with cspybat (mandatory).

 Description Use this option to send options to the C-SPY driver.
 All options that follow --backend will be passed to the C-SPY driver, and will not be processed by cspybat itself.